 It is best to cover the brioche with something that does not stick to the dough or weighs it down.
 That is why I just turn my mixing bowl upside down and use that as a cover.
 It works really well.

-Alternatively you can brush it with some beaten egg (with a splash of water added to make it easier to brush on) just after shaping.
-Give it a thin layer and repeat with another thin layer just before baking, same as with making croissants.
+Alternatively you can brush it with some beaten egg (with a splash of water added to make it easier to brush on) right after shaping.
+Give it a thin layer and repeat with another thin layer just before baking, same as with making our croissants recipe.

 Preheat your oven at 190ºC / 375ºF.

 Brush the brioche with some egg wash before you put it in the oven, or brush it with some melted butter directly after baking.

 Bake at 190ºC / 375ºF for about 10 minutes, then turn down the thermostat to 160ºC / 320ºF and bake for another 15 minutes.
 If the top browns too quickly or gets too dark, cover it with some aluminum foil to protect it.